-The Willow Street house boasted double parlors, much like Roseland Cottage does, but they were much grander than the summer house’s.
-The drapes were rose brocade and jewel-toned carpets covered the floors.
+The Willow Street house boasted double parlors, much like Roseland Cottage does, but they were much grander than the ones in the summer house.
+The drapes were rose brocade, and jewel-toned carpets covered the floors.
 In the ceiling you can see a few of the cherubs, painted to represent the Bowens’ grandchildren.
 The pocket doors were often opened for entertaining, as they are in this picture.
-More information and pictures of the cherubs, many of which are now at Roseland, is in the “People of Roseland Cottage” section.
+More information and pictures of the cherubs, many of which are now at Roseland Cottage, is in the People of the Pink House: Grandchildren section.